 2nd wealthiest man’s son is a monk

 Currently, Tan Sri has multiple business interests including those within the media (Astro), satellite (MEASAT) and telecommunications (Maxis) industry to name a few.
-Although Tan Sri is one of wealthiest person in the world, he is known for being very low profile.
-As a father of 3 children, most of us may imagine them to be 3 terribly spoilt children… on the contrary, his only son is a monk.
+Although Tan Sri is one of wealthiest people in the world, he is known for being very low profile.
+As a father of three children, most of us may imagine them to be three terribly spoilt children.
+On the contrary, Tan Sri’s only son is a monk.

 I am so excited to read that Mr Ananda has a son who has decided to devote his life to the Three Jewels.
 Doing so is not only great blessings for himself but also for his father and family.
-I rejoice and pray that Mr Ananda and his family will always be blessed be the three jewels.
+I rejoice and pray that Mr Ananda and his family will always be blessed by the Three Jewels.
 Just like when Siddhartha Gautama left his palace and riches to seek enlightenment.